actris/data-management-plan/DMP/initial-DMP.md

 For In-Situ, CLU, GRES and and ASC unit, all data, metadata, tools and documentation are provided with free and fully open access to all users without authentication with username and password.

 A Sign-On authentication system has been implemented at ARES unit.
-It is based on CAS (Central Authentication Service) protocol and provides both authentication via username and password and via Google credentials.
+It is based on [CAS (Central Authentication Service) project](https://www.apereo.org/projects/cas) which implements natively multiple authentication protocols (CAS, SAML, OAuth, OpenID) and provides both authentication via username and password and via Google credentials.
+In order to gain access to ARES products (apart from Quicklooks, simple plots of Level 1 data) a user authentication (free and open to all users) is needed.
+Such authentication process has been implemented with the only purpose to allow feedback to the end user in case of software or data products updates.

-Some ACTRIS data requires a username and password in order to gain access, e.g. the usage of aerosol profile dataApart from Quicklooks (simple plots of data from the In Situ, ARES and CLU units), password is required for access to Near-Real-Time (NRT).
-For all data that requires username and password, a Single-Sign-On service will be implemented, and used by all Data Centre units.
+In general, for all data that requires username and password, a Single-Sign-On service will be implemented, and used by all Data Centre units.

 In all cases where access is restricted, information on how to access the data should be available through the metadata, in order to facilitate machine to machine interaction.